vmware-archive/newrelic_pivotal_agent/README.md

 ## Support

-**Support is not guaranteed** - This project is considered a community project and as such we are only able to provide support on an as available basis.
+**Support is not guaranteed** - This project is considered a community project and as such we are only able to provide support on a limited as time is available basis.

 Report any issues with these plugins with the Github [issue tracker](https://github.com/pivotalsoftware/newrelic_pivotal_agent/issues)